Home Compare CW vs SARO

 Curtiss-Wright vs StandardAero: Which Stock Looks Stronger in 2026?

 Curtiss-Wright holds the cleaner structural position, with the lead spread across profitability and stability.
-StandardAero does not offset that deficit through any equally strong structural edge elsewhere.
+StandardAero still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Curtiss-Wright is in better shape — its trend is intact while StandardAero's trend has broken down.
 That puts structure and market broadly in agreement — Curtiss-Wright's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON